 - When visiting your chosen library, make sure you take your Warwick Library Card and a copy of your confirmation email with you

 - It’s also worth checking on their website whether they need anything else from you (e.g. photos, proof of address) as not all libraries’ requirements are the same

 Love your local library

 OK, so you wouldn’t expect your local library to have all the specialist books you need, but that doesn’t necessarily mean that it has nothing to offer.
-At the most basic level, it can provide you with a quiet place to sit; for various reasons I spent a lot of time travelling backwards and forwards to Norfolk during my ungrad degree and whiled away many a productive hour in Diss Library (which for some reason I never quite managed to work out, also had a pretty good art history section – bonus!).
+At the most basic level, it can provide you with a quiet place to sit; for various reasons I spent a lot of time travelling backwards and forwards to Norfolk during my undergrad degree and whiled away many a productive hour in Diss Library (which for some reason I never quite managed to work out, but had a pretty good art history section – bonus!).
 They can also be great for things like local studies and larger libraries may also be home to important regional or even national collections – check out the Library of Birmingham website for a flavour of what you might find!

 How to join:

 - Joining conditions vary from area to area, so check your local council’s website to see whether they have any particular residency criteria and what you need to take with you (most libraries will ask for at least one proof of name and/or address)

 - A growing number of public libraries are also part of the Inspire programme, which aims to improve access to information for all – visit the Inspire website for a full list of participating libraries, the type of access they offer and their entry requirements

 - Even if the library you want to visit is not part of Inspire, they may allow access for reference use without membership, but do ring or email to check before setting off